cucumber/junit-xml-formatter/testdata/README.md

 # Acceptance test data

-The junit xml formatter uses some test data for acceptance testing.
+The junit xml formatter uses the examples from the cucumber compatibility kit for acceptance testing.
+These examples consist of `.ndjson` files created by the `fake-cucumber` reference implementation.

-Those test data are ndjson files copied from the cucumber compatibility kit.
+* The `.njdon` files are copied in by running `npm install`.

-Having those test data as part of a npm package will enable renovate ot update the CCK automatically.
+* The expected `.xml` files are created by running the `MessagesToJunitXmlWriterAcceptanceTest#updateExpectedXmlReportFiles` test.

-The test-testdata github workflow will then help us keeping the test data up-to-date after the CCK has been updated.
+We ensure the `.ndjson` files stay up to date by running `npm install` in CI and verifying nothing changed.